microsoft/AdaptiveCards/schemas/README.md

 Our schema explorer on the website is also generated from the typed schema files in the `src` folder.

 To generate the schema, see [ac-typed-schema](../source/nodejs/ac-typed-schema).
-Once built (see the nodejs [README](https://github.com/microsoft/AdaptiveCards/source/nodejs/README.md)), run `npm run generate-adaptive-schema`.
+Once built (see the nodejs [README](../source/nodejs/README.md)), run `npm run generate-adaptive-schema`.
 This will output the generated schema as `schemas/adaptive-card.json` (which should not be checked in).
 From here, the file should be copied into the version-appropriate subfolder (e.g. `cd schemas && cp adaptive-card.json 1.4.0/adaptive-card.json`).

 ### Generating the schema spec markdown

 Once the schema itself is generating correctly, the markdown specs need to be generated as well.
 The tool you need is [spec-generator](../source/nodejs/spec-generator).
 Once built, issue the command `npm run run` (yes, really), which will generate the various markdown files you can find in the [specs folder](../specs).
+More details can be found in the specs README.

 ### Non-extensible schema